plone/plone.restapi/docs/source/sharing.rst

 .. literalinclude:: _json/sharing_folder_get.resp
    :language: http

+The ``available_roles`` property contains the list of roles that can be managed via the sharing page.
+It contains dictionaries with the role ID and its translated ``title`` (as it appears on the sharing page).

 Users and/or groups without a sharing entry can be found by appending the argument `search` to the query string. ie search=admin.
 Global roles are marked with the string "global".
 Inherited roles are marked with the string "acquired".